 The argument list is an integer from 1 through 99 that specifies an IP access list number.
-It applies only to the global read-only SNMP agent configured with the command snmp-server community.
+The access list applies only to the global read-only SNMP agent configured with the command snmp-server community.

 The no snmp-server access-list global configuration command removes the specified access list.